Places to visit outside of Girona

 Andorra.
 Although it’s a good 3-4 hour drive from Girona, I’ll give it a brief mention here, as many locals seem to go there for the shopping, ski-ing, spa hotels and as a summer destination.
 Perhaps the lure of its tax-free shops is waning as people tell me that prices are about the same these days.

 Valencia.
 Be prepared for a drive of about 4 to 5 hours from Girona, south along the AP7 toll road.
 We visited the city during one Easter break and had a hard time finding a suitable hotel, but spent 3 days visiting such must see places like the Bioparc, and the City of Arts and Sciences.
 The Bioparc is an open-air type zoo environment arranged into several habitat zones which we all enjoyed, you can easily spend a whole day here.
 The Ciudad de las Artes is also impressive.
 Several futuristic-looking white concrete buildings are all near each other, with the Oceanografic, one of the best.

 Flea market, Perpignan, France.

 Held on every Sunday, early until 2pm in Perpignan, just across the border in France.
-Takes about 1hr.15mins by car from Girona, and I travelled with a friend who was driving and spoke some French, as we had to ask for some directions.
+Takes about 1hr.15mins by car.
 The flea market area is huge and we managed to park the car easily, although even when we arrived at 9.30am it was already quite full.

 I picked up a nice old glass soda bottle but was surprised to see the price was 70€, so I came away with nothing that day.
 It made for an interesting morning and we were back in Girona in time for a late lunch.